everactive/network-manager/docs/reference/snap-configuration/wowlan.md

  * **wifi.wake-on-wlan**
  * **wifi.wake-on-wlan-password**

-Both options can be set via the configuration API snap provide.
+Both options can be set via the configuration API snaps provide.
 See
 <https://docs.ubuntu.com/core/en/guides/build-device/config-hooks> for more
 details.